-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 (c) Litigation

-Searches of the Cayman Islands courts are routinely carried out as part of the due diligence exercise to determine whether the Cayman target has been involved in any local litigation (past or ongoing cases).
+Searches of the Cayman Islands courts are routinely carried out as part of the due diligence exercise to determine whether the Cayman target has been involved in any local litigation (past or ongoing cases) or subject to winding-up proceedings.

 (d) Tax

-The Cayman Islands currently has no income, corporate or capital gains tax, and no estate duty, inheritance tax or gift tax.
 Other than stamp duty, no registration, documentary or any similar taxes or duties of any kind are payable in the Cayman Islands in connection with the signature, performance or enforcement by legal proceedings of any Cayman Islands law-governed documents.

-A Cayman Islands exempted company may apply to the Financial Secretary at the Ministry of Finance and Economic Development of the Cayman Islands for a written undertaking that should a law ever be enacted in the Cayman Islands imposing any tax to be levied on profits, income, gains or appreciations, that law shall not apply to the exempted company or its operations.
+A Cayman Islands exempted company may apply to the financial secretary at the Ministry of Finance and Economic Development of the Cayman Islands for a written undertaking that should a law ever be enacted in the Cayman Islands imposing any tax to be levied on profits, income, gains or appreciations, that law shall not apply to the exempted company or its operations.
 This undertaking may be granted for up to 30 years from the date of the undertaking.
 The target should be asked whether such undertaking has been obtained as part of the due diligence process.

+A charge to ad valorem stamp duty under the Stamp Duty Act (as revised) or the Land Holding Companies Share Transfer Tax Act (as revised) may apply in the case of M&A transactions involving companies which own freehold or long leasehold real estate in the Cayman Islands.
+Specialist advice should be sought where this could apply.

 (e) Employment

-The Labour Act (2011 Revision) is the key law governing the terms and conditions of employment in the Cayman Islands and employment contracts must comply with minimum levels of protections provided under this law.
+The Labour Act (as revised) is the key law governing the terms and conditions of employment in the Cayman Islands and employment contracts must comply with minimum levels of protections provided under this law.
+However, given the nature of offshore business, the majority of Cayman Islands entities in cross-border M&A transactions are unlikely to have local employees and therefore Cayman Islands employment law considerations are not usually relevant.

-The Trade Marks Act 2016 establishes a Cayman Islands Register of Trade Marks and the Patents Act (2018 Revision) provides for a Cayman Islands Registry of Patents.
+The Trade Marks Act 2016 establishes a Cayman Islands Register of Trade Marks and the Patents Act (as revised) provides for a Cayman Islands Registry of Patents.

 (g) Data protection

-The Cayman Islands Data Protection Act 2017 (CIDPA) is the primary legislation in the area of data protection in the Cayman Islands.
-CIDPA is based substantially on the UK Data Protection Act, 1998 and is intended to meet the ‘adequate protection' requirements relating to the international transfer of personal data.
-CIDPA does not replicate the EU General Data Protection Regulation (2016/679), but there is considerable overlap.
+The Data Protection Act (as revised) ("DPA") is the primary legislation in the area of data protection in the Cayman Islands.
+The DPA is based substantially on the UK Data Protection Act, 1998 and is intended to meet the 'adequate protection' requirements relating to the international transfer of personal data.
+The DPA does not replicate the EU General Data Protection Regulation (2016/679), but there is considerable overlap.

 (h) Cybersecurity

-The Cayman Islands Monetary Authority (CIMA) recently updated its Rule and Statement of Guidance relating to Cybersecurity for Regulated Entities, which came into effect on 27 November 2020.
-The rule applies to entities that are regulated by CIMA, including banks and insurance companies, and requires such entities to establish and maintain a cybersecurity framework.
-The Statement of Guidance supplements the rule by providing detailed guidance on implementing rule requirements, including in relation to:
+The Cayman Islands Monetary Authority (CIMA) has enacted a Rule and Statement of Guidance relating to Cybersecurity for Regulated Entities, with the most recent updates coming into effect in April 2023.
+The Rule applies to entities that are regulated by CIMA, including banks and insurance companies, and requires such entities to establish and maintain a cybersecurity framework.
+The Statement of Guidance supplements the Rule by providing detailed guidance on implementing rule requirements, including in relation to:

 - risk identification and assessment;